slaghuis/drone_mavsdk/README.md

 ```

 # Caution
-This code has not flown.
+This code has not flown on the drone yet, but flies very well in the simulator.
+The maiden flight is planned for December 2021